Nebelung-Forks/MinecraftJS/README.md

 You can now access MinecraftJS from `http://localhost:8080`.

 ### Credits
 MinecraftJS is created and maintained by Karlee Rae#7317.
+Website Was Made and owned by Quite A Fancy Emerald#0001 (owner and creator of Holy Unblocker)

 All images are copyright and owned by Mojang AB.

 Be sure to check out the official game Minecraft at <a href="https://minecraft.net">minecraft.net</a>.